Epic Seven Review: Stylish, Deep, and Brutally Grindy

 Let’s talk about Epic Seven, a game that somehow manages to be both incredibly stylish and aggressively grindy at the same time.
-I’ve been an occasional Epic Seven fan since day one and I gotta give credit when credit is due.
+I’ve been an Epic Seven fan since day one and I gotta give credit when credit is due.
 They’ve improved the game so much since the launch — not that it was bad to start with.

 People working on this game are on another level.
 I remember back in the day, they did stream to talk about what they’re planning, working on, and going to release soon.
 It felt like they cared about their players and I always used it as an example on how game companies should be.